indigo-iam/escape-docs/README.md

 [instructions][client-registration].

 VOMS support is enabled.
-To link an X.509 certificate to an existing IAM escape account, follow this [instructions][x509-linking].
+To link an X.509 certificate to an existing IAM escape account, follow these [instructions][x509-linking].
 As in VOMS, multiple certificates can be linked to an account.

 ## ESCAPE VO configuration